gsoft-inc/sg-orbit/CONTRIBUTING.md

 ### Netlify CI setup

 To enable deploy previews on PR, Netlify sg-orbit and sg-storybook sites have been linked to the sg-orbit Github repository.
 Netlify will deploy a preview on every commits for any branches, even for master (which is Netlify production).
 This beging said, since the sites have been configured with "Auto Publish" disabled, even if a deploy is compiled for production IT IS NOT DEPLOY, it's only available for preview and must be deployed manually.

+Having disabled "Auto Publish" is also the reason why our script that publish our sites to production "doesn't work anymore".
+It still works, the reason why the site doesn't update is because the script will create a new production build but WILL NOT PUBLISH IT, since it's auto publishing is disabled.
+It must be published manually throught Netlify web interface.